PurpleMyst/scylla/README.md

 you're developing this thing, there exists the option to increase your rate limit from 60 requests/hour to 5000.

-Set the enviroment variable `GITHUB_OAUTH_TOKEN` to a GitHub API OAuth2 token.
+Set the enviroment variable `GITHUB_OAUTH_TOKEN` to a GitHub API OAuth2 token or write your token to a file in the current working directory called `.github_oauth_token`.
 This sends your token as an header when making requests so that GitHub knows who the requests are coming from.
 For more info on this method and on how to generate a token [here](https://developer.github.com/v3/#oauth2-token-sent-in-a-header).